 Municipal Vulnerability Preparedness (MVP) Program

 In September of 2016, Governor Baker signed Executive Order 569, directing multiple state agencies to develop and implement a statewide, comprehensive climate adaptation plan with the best climate-change data available.
 Recognizing that many adaptation solutions are local in nature, a key commitment of Executive Order 569 is to assist local governments in completing their own assessments and resiliency plans.
-The Municipal Vulnerability Preparedness (MVP) Program represents the first step in fulfilling this commitment to cities and towns.
+The Municipal Vulnerability Preparedness (MVP) Grant and Designation Program represents the first step in fulfilling this commitment to cities and towns.

-The MVP Program provides grants to municipalities to complete vulnerability assessments and develop action-oriented resiliency plans.
+The MVP Program provides planning grants to municipalities to complete vulnerability assessments and develop action-oriented resiliency plans.
 Funding is used by cities and towns to hire a MVP-certified consultant who is trained to provide technical assistance and complete a community's vulnerability assessment and resiliency plan using the nationally-recognized Community Resilience Building Framework.
 Towns and cities are free to choose a consultant of their choice from a list of certified MVP providers.

 Community Resilience Building Framework